- Written by Dr.Mehmet Demircioglu

 If you wake up and find that your position changed slightly, do not panic immediately.
 Return to the safe position and examine the scalp only if there is bleeding, pain, or a clear sign of graft displacement.

-I also advise patients to keep the first night boring.
+Keep the first night boring.
 Do not experiment with new pillows, sleeping aids, or positions that you have never tried before.
 A simple arrangement that keeps you stable is better than a clever setup that becomes uncomfortable after one hour.

 If someone is staying with you, explain the sleeping rules before bedtime.
-The helper does not need to watch you all night, but he should understand that the recipient area should not be touched and that sudden adjustments can create unnecessary friction.
+The helper does not need to watch you all night, but they should understand that the recipient area should not be touched and that sudden adjustments can create unnecessary friction.

 Can I damage grafts while sleeping?